dikaeinstein/post-comment-api/README.md

 ## Overview

-This is my attempt at following Robert C. Martin's `The Clean Architecture` for a Node.js project.
+This is my attempt at following [Dev Mastery(Using Clean Architecture for Microservice APIs in Node.js with MongoDB and Express)](https://www.youtube.com/watch?v=CnailTcJV_U&t=1616s).
+This project adopts Robert C. Martin's `The Clean Architecture` for a Node.js project.
 So the repo is less about any particular problem but more about the architecture.
 The imaginary problem is a simple article system that has posts and comments for a post.

 ## Project Structure